OneOfEleven/M181-LCR-Meter-Firmware/README.md

 <img src="firmware/docs/pcb_finished.png" alt="image" style="width:500px;height:auto;">

 ## Main tasks to be completed on this firmware
+- [ ] Track down any remaining bugs (let me know if you spot any)
-- [ ] Auto calibration option
+- [ ] Auto calibration
-- [ ] Change some PCB component values to allow a 10kHz option (see LTspice sims)
+- [ ] Change some PCB component values to add a 10kHz option (see LTspice sims)
+- [ ] Add a menu system (flash space dependant)

 ## Buttons ..

 - Press HOLD button to toggle display hold/pause
 - Press S/P button to cycle through serial, parallel and auto mode
-- Press RCL button to cycle through the R, L and C modes (inc their fast modes) -
+- Press RCL button to cycle through R, L and C modes (inc their fast modes, currently no auto LCR mode) -
-- Hold down HOLD button to perform the OPEN    probe calibration
+- Hold down HOLD button to perform OPEN    probe calibration
-- Hold down S/P  button to perform the SHORTED probe calibration
+- Hold down S/P  button to perform SHORTED probe calibration
 - Hold down RCL  button to cycle through the measurement frequencies (currently 100Hz, 1kHz)
 - Hold down S/P  and RCL buttons at the same time to reboot
 - Hold down HOLD and S/P buttons at the same time to clear all settings (inc calibs) and reboot